We aim to be the premiere school that fosters artistic and academic excellence.

-Anna is a member of the Ontario College of Teachers and holds Math Specialist and Ontario Principal credentials.
-She has taught Mathematics at elementary and secondary levels in Kiev, Ukraine and university stream Math courses in Hamilton, Ontario.
+Anna Shkolnik is a member of the Ontario College of Teachers and holds Math Specialist and Ontario Principal credentials.
+She has taught Mathematics at elementary and secondary levels in Kiev, Ukraine, and university stream Math courses in Hamilton, Ontario.

-Equipped with over 25 year’s Canadian experience as an Educator.
+Anna is equipped with over 25 years of experience as an Educator in Canada.
 She has worked extensively with international students, parents and educational consultants from all over the world, focusing on pre-university studies and university placement.